Sequences of Bivariate Bicycle Codes from Covering Graphs: Projection and Lifting of Logical Operators

 \begin{proof} \begin{enumerate}[label={(\alph*)}] \item Note that this diagram is simply the dual of the diagram in \eqref{eq:X-proj_diag}, so $\tau_{\bullet} = (p^{\bullet})^T$.
 The commutativity of this diagram therefore follows from taking the transpose of the commutativity conditions for $p^{\bullet}$.
 The duality map on vector spaces preserves cokernels and kernels and therefore commutes with (co)homology.\footnote{More formally, the duality functor is an exact functor on vector spaces and exact functors commute with (co)homology.} Thus $H_1(\tau_{\bullet}) = H^1((p^{\bullet})^T) = (H^1(p^{\bullet}))^T$. \item The same proof as above holds when applied to taking the dual of the diagram in \eqref{eq:Z-proj_diag}. \qedhere \end{enumerate} \end{proof}

 Theorem \ref{thm:lift-chain-map} implies that we can lift logical Pauli $Z$ and $X$ operators from a base code to a cover code.
 This is useful in finding logical operators of particularly large codes if the logical operators of a smaller, base code are known.
-Note that at each degree of the two chain maps, $\tau_i = \tau^i$.
+At each degree of the two chain maps, $\tau_i = \tau^i$.
 Since $H^1(\tilde{Q}^{\bullet}) \cong H_1(\tilde{Q}_{\bullet})$ (see Remark \ref{rmk:kofCSScode}) and similarly for $Q$, the matrix representations of $\hat{\tau}^1$ and $\hat{\tau}_1$ are equivalent up to a change of basis.

-Note however that the induced maps in homology $\hat{\tau}_1$ and $\hat{\tau}^1$ are generally not guaranteed to be surjective; even if a complete logical basis is known for the base code, it may lift to only a partial basis for the cover code.
-Lifting logical operators from a base code may not give minimum weight logical operators in the cover code either, as the definition of $\tau$ implies that the weight of the lifted logical operator $\tilde{L}$ of a base code logical operator $L$ is $|\tilde{L}|=h|L|$ for an $h$-sheeted cover.
+Note however that the induced maps in homology $\hat{\tau}_1$ and $\hat{\tau}^1$ are generally not guaranteed to be surjective or injective.
+This implies that even if a logical basis is known for the base code, it may only lift to a set of logical operators for the cover code that do not span the logical space in the cover code, i.e. the number of linearly independent lifted logical operators may be less than $k_h$.
+Lifting logical operators from a base code may not give minimum weight logical operators in the cover code either.
+This is because the definition of the lifting map implies the weight of the lifted logical operator dilates by a factor of $h$ while, as we will see in the next section, the distance may not.
+We will give conditions in the next section for when the map induced in (co)homology by $\tau_{\bullet}$ ($\tau^{\bullet}$) is injective (see Lemma \ref{lem:PcomposeT}) and the proof of Theorem \ref{thm:hOddLogical}).

 \begin{ex} Consider the $[[72,12,6]]$ code and let

 Then $X(rf,0)$ is a logical operator of the code for all $r$ in the base code's monomial basis $M$.
 Each of these lifts to a logical operator of the $[[144,12,12]]$ code For simplicity, we consider only the $r=1$ case here.
 Applying the lifting map in \eqref{eq:tauMonomial} to the polynomial in \eqref{eq:lift-ex1-f-poly} gives